lrenad/lrenad/README.md

 ## Hi there, I'm Renad 👋!

 + Senior Computer Science Student
-+ Interested In Becoming A Full Stack Developer
++ Interested In AI and Software Development